 However, not all vacation expenses fit neatly into the travel category, so Lagerquist likes a good cash back credit card to use for meals, incidentals and anything else travel miles and points cannot cover.

 While any cash back credit card can do the trick, the Bank of America® Premium Rewards® credit card is worth considering since the sign-up bonus is worth $500, she says.
 The bonus is 50,000 points after spending $3,000 in the first 90 days.
-Though this credit card comes with a $95 annual fee, this fee is easily offset by taking advantage of the annual $100 airline fee credit which can be used for seat upgrades, baggage fees, in-flight services or airline lounge fees.
+Though this credit card comes with a $95 annual fee, this fee is easily offset by taking advantage of the up to $100 in airline incidental statement credits annually, which can be used for seat upgrades, baggage fees, in-flight services or airline lounge fees.

 Start a travel savings fund